 \subsubsection{Impact of Different Placements and Perturbation Ratios of D-FACTs Devices}

-Fig. \ref{fig:case14_random_compare} records the simulation results on AC random attacks under two D-FACTS devices placements and four perturbation ratio limits.
-In detail, `all' represents perturbing all branches whereas `part' represents perturbing on branch- 2, 3, 4, 12, 15, 18, and 20, which is the outcome of the `D-FACTS Devices Placement Algorithm' in Appendix \ref{sec:deployment}.
-Simulation result shows that $k=6$ is achieved and all buses are covered except bus 8 in `part' placement.
+Fig. \ref{fig:case14_random_compare} records the simulation results on AC random attacks under two different D-FACTS devices placements and four different perturbation ratio limits.
+In detail, `all' represents perturbing all branches, whereas `part' represents perturbing on branch- 2, 3, 4, 12, 15, 18, and 20, which is the outcome of the `D-FACTS Devices Placement Algorithm' in Appendix \ref{sec:deployment}.
+The simulation result shows that $k=6$ is achieved and all buses are covered except bus 8 in `part' placement.
 As the maximum perturbation ratio is reported as 50\% in literature \cite{lakshminarayana2021cost}, $\tau$ is set as 0.2, 0.3, 0.4, and 0.5.
-As a result, the grey curve in Fig. \ref{fig:case14_random_compare} is simulated under the same settings as the robust MTD in Table \ref{tab:random_ac}.
-When the number of D-FACTS devices is limited, although the minimum $k$ is still fulfilled by Principle 1, the detection rate is significantly reduced.
-In order to attain higher detection rate, the perturbation limit should be further increased.
-Notably, these findings on the dependency of ADP on different D-FACTS device placements and perturbation ratios can only be found when the sensor noise is considered.
+As a result, the grey curve in Fig. \ref{fig:case14_random_compare} is simulated in the same settings as the robust MTD in Table \ref{tab:random_ac}.
+When the number of D-FACTS devices is limited, although the minimum $k$ is still met by Principle 1, the detection rate is significantly reduced.
+To attain a higher detection rate, the perturbation limit should be further increased.
+Notably, the dependence of ADP on different D-FACTS device placements and perturbation ratios can only be found when the sensor noise is considered.